vladokuskov/cycplanner/README.md

 ### Technology Stack

-CycPlanner was built using the following technology stack:
+'cycplanner' was built using the following technology stack:

     React
     Next.js
     Firebase
     Sass
+    TypeScript

 ### Contributing

-Contributions to CycPlanner are welcome!
+Contributions to 'cycplanner' are welcome!
 If you would like to contribute, please follow these steps:

     1. Fork the repository.
     2. Create a new branch for your feature or bug fix.